 Do not turn on the power yet...we are not done.

 3.4 CONNECTING START/STOP SWITCH TO CONVERTER PANEL COVER

-If you have not already done so, remove the on/off switch from the bubble wrap.
-The on/off switch is already pre-wired into the phase converter panel.
-(DO NOT REMOVE ELECTRICAL TAPE FROM SWITCH TERMINALS).
+Remove the switch assembly from the bubble wrap.
+The switch assembly is already pre-wired into the phase converter panel.